CodeGenieApp/serverless-express/README.md

 `npx loadtest --rps 100 -k -n 1500 -c 50 https://xxxx.execute-api.us-east-1.amazonaws.com/prod/users`

-# AWS Serverless Express has moved
+# AWS Serverless Express is now under the stewardship of Vendia

 On 11/30, the AWS Serverless Express library moved from AWS to [Vendia](https://github.com/vendia/serverless-express) and will be rebranded to `@vendia/serverless-express`.
 Similarly, the [`aws-serverless-express` NPM package](https://www.npmjs.com/package/aws-serverless-express) will be deprecated in favor of [@vendia/serverless-express](https://www.npmjs.com/package/@vendia/serverless-express).

-[Brett](https://github.com/brettstack), the original creator of the Serverless Express library, will continue maintaining the repository and give it the attention and care it deserves.
+[Brett Andrews](https://github.com/brettstack), the original creator of the Serverless Express library, will continue maintaining the repository and give it the attention and care it deserves.
 At the same time, we will be looking for additional contributors to participate in the development and stewardship of the Serverless Express library.
 AWS and the [SAM team](https://github.com/aws/aws-sam-cli) will remain involved in an administrative role alongside Vendia, Brett, and the new maintainers that will join the project.

 We believe this is the best course of action to ensure that customers using this library get the best possible support in the future.
 To learn more about this move or become a maintainer of the new Serverless Express library, reach out to us through a GitHub issue on this repository.